charlesnicholson/nanoprintf/README.md

 ## Acknowledgments

-Float-to-int conversion is done using [Wojciech Muła](mailto:zdjęcia@garnek.pl)'s float -> 64:64 fixed [algorithm](http://0x80.pl/notesen/2015-12-29-float-to-string.html).
+I implemented Float-to-int conversion using the ideas from [Wojciech Muła](mailto:zdjęcia@garnek.pl)'s [float -> 64:64 fixed algorithm](http://0x80.pl/notesen/2015-12-29-float-to-string.html).

+I ported the [printf test suite](https://github.com/eyalroz/printf/blob/master/test/test_suite.cpp) to nanoprintf.
+It was originally from the [mpaland printf project](https://github.com/mpaland/printf) codebase but adopted and improved by [Eyal Rozenberg](https://github.com/eyalroz) and others.
+(Nanoprintf has many of its own tests, but these are also very thorough and very good!)